yonzebu/zig-emscripten/README.md

 }

 ```
+Compiling this with the emscripten build step as described above should Just Work™ when run in a browser.

 ## Notes on compatibility
 * Currently uses `std.meta.FnPtr`, which is deprecated and will get removed
 * I'm not really maintaining this actively but feel free to report any issues or just fork this and modify it yourself
 * Again, this will hopefully become obsolete if/when zig gets better support for emscripten
+* There are pieces of the zig standard library that won't compile, but as a general rule of thumb: if a portion of the stdlib is supported by the `wasm32-wasi` target, it's *probably* supported by this

+## Credit, I guess?
+[pacman.zig](https://github.com/floooh/pacman.zig), [this demo gist](https://gist.github.com/kripken/58c0e640227fe5bac9e7b30100a2a1d3#emscripten-as-a-linker-for-zig-and-c), and [zig issue #10836](https://github.com/ziglang/zig/issues/10836) provided a lot of the ideas that this is built on.
+Honestly, all I did was try to make those ideas a little more reusable.